samueldsingh/data-engineering/day-4.md

 **5. Interaction:** Objects can interact with each other by invoking methods, exchanging data, or passing messages.

-Object-oriented programming languages, such as Python, Java, C++, and C#, provide mechanisms to define and manipulate objects.
-Objects can be created based on predefined classes or user-defined classes, allowing programmers to create custom objects that represent specific entities or concepts in their applications.

 The concept of objects allows for modular and organized code design, as it promotes the encapsulation of data and behavior into reusable and self-contained units.
 Objects facilitate code reusability, maintainability, and scalability, making them a powerful tool in software development.

 ## 2. How are objects stored in Python
 A Python object is stored in memory with **names and references**.
-A name is just a label for an object, so one object can have many names.
+A **name** is just a label for an object, so one object can have many names.
 A reference is a name(pointer) that refers to an object.

 A python object has 3 things -  Type, value, and reference count.
 As python is a dynamic language, the type is automatically detected.
 Value is